 Getting Started with Baffle Data Protection Services

-- Configure Baffle Manager — the administrative console
+1. Configure Baffle Manager — the administrative console (page 6)

-- Connect to your Keystore to act as a source for encryption keys
+2. Connect to your Keystore — the source for encryption keys (page 11)

-- Configure a Baffle Shield — the encryption machine
+4. Configure a Baffle Shield — the encryption machine (page 15)

-- Define a data protection policy to encrypt your chosen fields
+5. Define a data protection policy to encrypt your chosen fields (page 18)

 Baffle Data Protection Services provide a range of data encryption, tokenization and de-identification methods to protect data in data stores and cloud storage environments.
 Common methods that Baffle employs include column or field level encryption, tokenization, format preserving encryption (FPE), dynamic data masking, and record level encryption.